-- Turn on Wi-Fi automatically When enabled, Wi-Fi automatically turns back on when near high-quality saved networks. - Open network notification When enabled, notifies the user when an open network is available. - Advanced Touch to expand options. - Additional settings Touch to view additional Wi-Fi settings. - Install Certificates Touch to install certificates. - Network rating provider Disabled (AOSP devices).
+- 4. In the network dialog box, select and touch a network. - Turn on Wi-Fi automatically When enabled, Wi-Fi automatically turns back on when near high-quality saved networks. - Notify for public networks When enabled, notifies the user when a high-quality public network is available. - Advanced Touch to expand options. - Keep Wi-Fi on during sleep Select Always, Only when plugged in, Never on (Default). - Install Certificates Touch to install certificates. - Network rating provider Disabled (AOSP devices).
 To help determine what constitutes a good Wi-Fi network, Android supports external Network rating providers that provide information about the quality of open Wi-Fi networks.
 Select one of the providers listed or None.
 If none are available or selected, the Connect to open networks feature is disabled. - Wi-Fi Direct Displays a list of devices available for a direct Wi-Fi connection.